 Ethnomusicologist and Arts Administrator

-I am an (ethno)musicologist and arts administrator in Tallahassee, Florida.
+I am a musicologist and arts administrator in Tallahassee, Florida.
 I received my Ph.D. in at the Florida State University in 2014 where I wrote my dissertation on U.S.-Cuban musical interactions and cultural diplomacy.
 Originally from Fargo, North Dakota, I studied bassoon performance and American Studies at the University of Iowa.
 I have taught courses in popular music, world music, and American roots music at FSU and also sometimes teach at the Tallahassee Community College.
 Currently, I work as the Grants and Outreach Coordinator at the Florida Department of State where I oversee funding opportunities for cultural organizations, artists, historic preservation projects, libraries, and more.
 I previously worked as an Arts Consultant at the Florida Division of Cultural Affairs where I was a grants program manager and the public information specialist.
 I oversaw the Division’s social media efforts and planned a variety of cultural events for the state.
 As a part of my work as a musicologist and arts administrator, I also have experience in audio engineering and filmmaking.
-I originally started the blog on this site to have fun covering my many interests outside of my primary research topics, so I have posts related to popular music, movies, television, and where they intersect with society and other areas of analysis.
+I am currently completing a book project tentatively titled U.S.-Cuban Musical Diplomacy: Harmony and Normalization in the Obama Era.

 More about me and my research: